SEPnet Summer Placement Scheme – Information for Students

 Eligibility and applications

 The scheme is for physics and maths undergraduates in Year 2 and Year 3 at SEPnet partner universities (Hertfordshire, Kent, Open, Portsmouth, Queen Mary, Royal Holloway, Southampton, Surrey and Sussex).
 Year 1 SEPnet students are eligible to apply with permission from their Heads of Department.
 NB: you can only carry out one SEPnet summer placement per year.

-SEPnet PhD students and students who have confirmed PhD or MRes places at a SEPnet university beginning in 2021 are eligible to apply for some placements.
+SEPnet PhD students and students who have confirmed PhD or MRes places at a SEPnet university beginning in the same year are eligible to apply for some of the placements.

 SEPnet Annual Student Expo